aws/chalice/docs/source/topics/configfile.rst

   variables will be merged into the top level keys.
 See the examples section below for a concrete example.

+* ``lambda_timeout`` - An integer representing the function execution time, in seconds, at which AWS Lambda should terminate the function.
+The default ``lambda_timeout`` is ``60`` seconds.

+* ``lambda_memory_size`` - An integer representing the amount of memory, in MB, your Lambda function is given.
+AWS Lambda uses this memory size to infer the amount of CPU allocated to your function.
+The default ``lambda_memory_size`` value is ``128``.
+The value must be a multiple of 64 MB.

+* ``tags`` - A mapping of key value pairs.
+These key value pairs will be set as the tags on the resources running your deployed application.
+All tag keys and values must be strings.
+Similar to ``environment_variables``, if a key is specified in both a stage specific config option as well as a top level key, the stage specific tags will be merged into the top level keys.
+By default, all chalice deployed resources are tagged with the key ``'aws-chalice'`` whose value is ``'version={chalice-version}:stage={stage-name}:app={app-name}'``.
+  Currently only the following chalice deployed resources are tagged:
+  Lambda functions.

 Examples
 --------